kwhitley/itty-router/README.md

 Tiny, zero-dependency router with route param and query parsing - built for [Cloudflare Workers](https://developers.cloudflare.com/workers/), but works everywhere!

 # Major Announcement: v3.x is Live!
-Due to an NPM hiccup, `3.0.0` went live early (instead of staying on `next`).
-The immediate NPM unpublish (normally fine) was rejected, so rather than deprecate the version (super dirty), it's going to stay live on the main v3 path, and we'll smoke test the issues to address them rapidly.
+Version 3 introduces itty as a TypeScript-first library.
+This version should break no existing JS users, but TS users may have to update their types, as shown below.
 Please [join the discussion on Discord](https://discord.gg/53vyrZAu9u) to assist in this rollout!
 In the meantime, thanks everyone for your patience!

-This comes with a couple major changes, and is now a TS-first lib.
+Here are the major changes in version 3, with `itty-router-extras` (certainly) and likely `itty-cors` to be added into core as upcoming minor releases.

 ### Increase in bundle size (~250 bytes)
 This was sadly overdue (and hopefully can be golfed down a bit), but as a result addressed the following issues from v3.x: